This post is the third and final in a series on Finishing a Brainstorm, focusing on Verifying. The two other posts are Clarify (#1) and Amplify (#2).

 Engage objective people – either the decision-maker or key influentials – to test the best ideas.

-Do not continue brainstorming unless you get their constructive feedback or buy-in from the client or decision maker, even if you have to spend extra time to help them articulate what they do or do not like.
+Do not continue brainstorming unless you get their constructive feedback or buy-in from the client or decision maker.
+You may need to spend extra time to help them articulate what they do or do not like.
 If you don’t, you’re wasting both their and your time.
 (It’s called Creative Churn, and it’s never a good thing.)

 Research what’s appropriate, available, already happening, and do-able.